steveseguin/iMessage2Slack/README.md

 # iMessage2Slack
 Forward iMessages from OSX to Slack -- use iMessage on Android!

-Code is easily to modify -- extend it to work with SMS, email, and chatbots.
+Code is easy to modify -- extend it to work with SMS, email, and chatbots.

 ## DEDICATED TO AYSHA :heart: